shadowed1/sucrose/README.md

   <img src="https://i.imgur.com/6mhVqb5.png" alt="logo" width="1000" />
 </p>

-### A ChromeOS daemon that enables running sudo in crosh!
+### A ChromeOS daemon to enable sudo in crosh shell.
 <br>

 ### How to install: